 After Operating for 1/2 Hour

 - 1. Re-torque fasteners and hardware. - 2.
-Check the drive belt tension and alignment.
+Check the conveying belt tension and alignment.
 Tension or align as required. - 3.
-Check the conveying belt tension and alignment.
-Tension or align as required. - 4.
 Check that all guards are installed and working as intended.

 After Operating for 5 Hours and 10 Hours